 Paul & Kristi Marshall

 Reidsville, North Carolina

-There are over 300 varieties of muscadines, and we grow two varieties right here in Rockingham County.
-Our purple 'Noble' muscadine makes our red juice, and our Carlos ‘bronze’ muscadine is an improved scuppernong variety.
+There are over a hundred varieties of muscadines, and we grow two varieties right here in Rockingham County.
+Our black 'Noble' muscadine makes our red juice, and our Carlos ‘bronze’ muscadine is an improved scuppernong variety.
 The scuppernong was the first grape to be cultivated in the United States, and comes from the oldest vine in the nation, the 400-year-old Mother Vine growing on Roanoke Island.
 Scuppernong was also made the state fruit in 2001.The muscadine skin is usually too thick to eat, and some people spit it out along with the seeds.
 But this is optional!
 Great taste, heart-healthy, with over seven times the concentration of resveratrol than other bunch grapes.
 Resveratrol is a powerful antioxidant that may fight cancer and prevent heart disease, and a one cup serving of muscadines can double your daily intake of antioxidants.

 We're working hard to make sure this year's muscadines are the best yet.
 And you know we have preserved last year's harvest into sweet juice for enjoying now.
 Of course there are lots of muscadine vineyards in North Carolina, we're sure they all have good juice, but if you are from around here, come spend the day with us!